 Everything you have heard about yield curve inversion is true; nevertheless, everything that is true may not harm your investments.
 Yield curve inversion is a good predictor of recession, and there is a link between this inversion, recession prediction, and equity declines.
 However, being the first to react to flattening or inversion may not win your portfolio success.

-The important question is determining what the inversion signal represents between current and longer-term expectations.
-In simple terms, short rates tell us something about current Fed policy, current expected inflation and current economic growth.
+The critical question is determining what the inversion signal represents between current and longer-term expectations.
+In simple terms, short rates tell us something about current Fed policy, currently expected inflation, and recent economic growth.
 Longer rates tell us something about Fed policy, expected inflation, and current economic growth, but over longer horizons.